 You may not realize it but processed and deli meats often have added sugar to make them taste better.
 This includes hot dogs, sausage, and even bacon.
 The same goes for dried meats and jerky.
 If you are buying these make sure and carefully read in the ingredients and nutrition information.

 One of my in-law’s traditions is a night of cards and drinking every holiday.
 Luckily for me while on the keto diet, not all alcohol needs to be avoided.
 If you are planning on having a couple of drinks you will need to stick with dry wines and hard alcohol.
 Almost every other kind of alcohol is loaded with carbs.
+However, there are a ton of new low carb or even carb free alcoholic selzers.

 I’m talking about sweeteners like Splenda, Equal, NutraSweet, and others like that.
 Not the natural sugar substitutes, although you should limit those as well.